CONCERT AUTOUR DES OEUVRES DE MITSUO SHIRAISHI 11 Rue Saint Charles

 CONCERT AUTOUR DES OEUVRES DE MITSUO SHIRAISHI 11 Rue Saint Charles Saint-Dié-des-Vosges

-CONCERT AUTOUR DES OEUVRES DE MITSUO SHIRAISHI 11 Rue Saint Charles, 30 juin 2023, Saint-Dié-des-Vosges.
+CONCERT AUTOUR DES OEUVRES DE MITSUO SHIRAISHI 11 Rue Saint Charles, 15 juillet 2023, Saint-Dié-des-Vosges.

 Dans le cadre de l’exposition « Si Près Si Loin » de Mitsuo Shiraishi, une programmation en musique vous est proposée autour de ces œuvres.